-Immediately following this offering and the expected concurrent sale of 366,768 shares of Class A common stock to GSK, GSK will beneficially own approximately 18.3% of our outstanding capital stock and our directors, executive officers and investors affiliated with these individuals will beneficially own approximately 25.1% of our outstanding common stock.
+Immediately following this offering, GSK will beneficially own approximately % of our outstanding capital stock and our directors, executive officers and affiliates will beneficially own approximately % of our outstanding common stock.
 These stockholders could substantially control the outcome of actions taken by us that require stockholder approval.
 In addition, pursuant to our governance agreement with GSK described in the section entitled "Description of Capital Stock-Governance Agreement," GSK currently has the right to nominate a board member and following September 2007 will have the right to nominate a certain number of board members depending on GSK's ownership percentage of our capital stock at the time.
 For these reasons, GSK could have substantial influence in the election of our directors, delay or prevent a transaction in which stockholders might receive a premium over the prevailing market price for their shares and have significant control over changes in our management or business.